Salade10/Projects/ComputerScience/ProwlerWordListGenCLI/README.md

 - -irs includes suffixes from files
 - -cbn generates all combinations of input
 - -cap turns of capitalisation
-- -i starts the program
+- -run starts the program

 # Language
 - Python